David 'Sus' Susalla, Executive Director of Gualala Arts

-Jan Harris is a California native who grew up in the SF Bay Area, and on the Marin County coast.
-She has been a Gualala resident for three decades and is adamant that the Redwood "Mendonoma" Coast is where she will remain to the end of her days.
+Jan Harris is a California native who grew up in the SF Bay Area, living in and around Marin County until moving to Gualala in 1979.
+She loves this area and hopes that the Redwood "Mendonoma" Coast is where she will remain to the end of her days.

-Arriving in Gualala in April of 1979, during her early years on the coast she directed the Coast Community Chorus, several Musical Theatre Workshops, two musicals: Gershwin's Of Thee I Sing and Bye Bye Birdie, three separate productions of Gian Carlo Menotti's Christmas opera Amahl & the Night Visitors in which she also played the leading role of Amahl's mother, and the dramatic Michael Cristofer play Shadowbox.
+During her early years on the coast she directed the Coast Community Chorus, several Musical Theatre Workshops, two 'book' musicals: Of Thee I Sing and Bye Bye Birdie, three separate productions of Gian Carlo Menotti's Christmas opera Amahl & the Night Visitors (in which she also played the leading role of Amahl's mother), and the dramatic Michael Cristofer play